-This is relatively easy and nearest short trek from Pokhara.
+This is relatively easy and nearest short trek from Pokhara with comfortable lodges.
 The route mostly winds along the ridge about 30 km northwest of Pokhara.
 Australian camp at 2,061 m is the highlight of the trek.
 The place is a forest clearing overlooking at the sweeping valley reaching Pokhara and the far reaching chain of Himalayan peaks.
 Walk along the ridge to Dhampus and further to Astam village.
 Stay in the Annapurna Eco village resort and enjoy the village tour, organic farm tour or just chill in the resort garden watching the peaks of Annapurna.

 The trek could be customized from a day hike to 3 days.

 Mohare danda community lodge trek is an alternate to Ghorepani trekking route.
 The trek starts with drive of about 150 km to Galeshower and climbs from the more pristine side of the Ghorepani trek.
 The trail passes through charming and unspoiled villages and come to view point at Mohare danda at 3,300 m.
 Accommodations are available in homestay and community lodges making it the best example of sustainable tourism.

 This trek from Pokhara could be customized from 4 days or longer with trek to Khopra ridge and Ghandruk.